 Easy to Build Shelves Suitable for Any Skill Level

-These shelves are based on shelves I saw at Urban Outfitters… I promise, they are the easiest shelves to build and the DIY furniture plans to build the Calista Circle Shelves are perfect for any skill level!
+These DIY plans for circle shelves are based on some I saw at Urban Outfitters… I promise, they are the easiest shelves to build and the plans to build the Calista Circle Shelves are perfect for any skill level!
 At 10″ in diameter, just one 1x12x4′ board will yield two shelves with one circle left over (as an accent, maybe?).
 I started building these shelves but haven’t completed the finish on them but I did take step by step photos of the process to make it easy!
 I used plywood in the example…

 - 2″ screws (<– affiliate link!)